clevercode/roomies/doc/presentation.markdown

 Impactful presentation of you, why should I care about you?

+## General tips

+* Collect Quotes & Ideas
+* Be spontaneous
+* your structure matters, not every single sentence in your talk

 ## Main Body
 Talk about problems but don't dwell on them.